-The Council’s activities focus on three principle areas of work.
+The Council’s activities focus on three principal areas of work.

 - Science-for-policy to stimulate and support international scientific research and scholarship, and to communicate science that is relevant to international policy issues.